HotShock 5 Energizer

 - 1/2 mile of a 5–7 strand sheep fence

-- 6 of the 164' sheep/goat nets
+- 6 rolls of 164' sheep/goat nets

-Can be mounted either inside or outside of a building, but not where there is risk of fire.
+To use the energizer as a plug-in unit:The energizer can be mounted either inside or outside of a building, but not where there is risk of fire.
 The energizer must be mounted vertically.
 Protect the energizer from direct rainfall.

-- Connect an insulated cable (stripped back 1 - 2" on ends) to the fence terminal on energizer, run the cable to the fence line and connect, or use the positive part of the Wiring Harness.
+- Connect an insulated cable (stripped back 1 - 2" on ends) to the fence terminal on energizer, run the cable to the fence line and connect, or use the positive part of the wiring harness.

-- Then run a second length of cable from the ground terminal (with ends stripped again) on the energizer to the ground rod, or use the negative part of the Wiring Harness.
+- Then run a second length of cable from the ground terminal (with ends stripped again) on the energizer to the ground rod(s), or use the negative part of the wiring harness.

 - Secure to ground rod(s) with a clamp.

 To use the energizer as a battery unit:

-- Attach wiring harness to Energizer.
+- Attach wiring harness to energizer.

 - Attach the bare end of the wire with the red clip to the fence terminal of the energizer.
 Attach the red alligator clip to the fence.

 - Attach the bare end of the wire with the black clip to the ground terminal of the energizer.
-Attach black alligator clip to the ground rod.
+Attach black alligator clip to the ground rod(s).

 - Connect the energizer to the battery.

-- Insert battery adapter into the HotShock unit.
+- Insert battery adapter into the energizer.
 Attach red alligator clip from the adapter to the red “+” terminal of the battery.